A complete guide to electric car maintenance

 While electric cars do have fewer moving parts than petrol, diesel, and even hybrid cars, it’s still important to keep on top of maintenance.
-Just like any other car, if you don’t service and care for yours, then it’s more likely to encounter problems or even become unfit for the road.
+Just like with any other car, if you don’t service and care for yours, then it’s more likely to encounter problems or even become unfit for the road.

 What goes into maintaining an electric car?